TrellixVulnTeam/swahilipython_SCMU/Doc/library/weakref.rst

 Comparing finalizers with :meth:`__del__` methods
 -------------------------------------------------

-Suppose we want to create a class whose instances represent temporary directories.
+Suppose we want to create a kundi whose instances represent temporary directories.
 The directories should be deleted with their contents when the first of the following events occurs: